lisenpasha/rag-api/README.md

 - Threshold-based filtering to avoid hallucinations / irrelevant chunks
 - Clear system message to force the LLM to stay grounded in the retrieved content
 - **Swagger UI** included (`/api-docs`) to test directly from the browser
-- Precomputed JSON index → no need for manual chunking / embedding at startup
+- Precomputed JSON index → no need for manual chunking / embedding at startup.

 ---